EnChiSu/Master-Thesis/Check Point 2/Some useful prior distribution.md

      <img src="https://drive.google.com/uc?export=view&id=1SYZeE4_kubcR9XVUIYmKVN8tTJ6nUur_"></p>

 2. The Inverse Gamma distribution<br/>
-   If 1/x~gamma(a,b), then x~IG(a,b).
+   If 1/x ~ gamma(a,b), then x ~ IG(a,b).
 The density function for the inverse gamma distribution is:
    <p align="center">
      <img src="https://drive.google.com/uc?export=view&id=1JXT89IH-WqkUEexgSfvSIXY5JrUgKei_"></p>
    with x>0.
 Just as in the gamma distribution, the parameters a and b affect the shape and scale of the curve(respectively), and both must be greater than 0 to make the density proper.

-   Besides, the inverse gamma distribution is used as a conjugate prior for the variance in a normal model.
-If the normal distribution is parameterized with a precision parameter rather than with a variance param-eter, where the precision parameter is simply the inverse of the variance, the gamma distribution is appropriate as a conjugate prior distribution for the precision parameter.
+   Besides, the **inverse gamma** distribution is used as a conjugate prior for the **variance** in a normal model.
+If the normal distribution is parameterized with a precision parameter rather than with a variance parameter, the **gamma** distribution is appropriate as a conjugate prior distribution for the **precision parameter**.

    Note: <br/>
-   In a normal model, if an inverse gamma distribution is used as the prior for the variance, the marginal distribution for the mean is a t distribution.
+   In a normal model, if an inverse gamma distribution is used as the prior for the variance, the marginal distribution for the mean is a **t distribution**.

 3. Wishart and Inverse Wishart distribution<br/>

+R